knightxr/auto-bing-search/README.md

   Open the app from `/Applications` and allow **Accessibility** and **Input Monitoring** (and **Automation**) in *System Settings → Privacy & Security*.
 The first-run helper can open those panes.

 * **Windows: Ctrl+Alt+S doesn’t trigger**
-  Make sure no other app uses that hotkey.
-Try running the host (Terminal/VS Code) as Administrator.
-Only one instance should register the hotkey.
+  Make sure no other app uses that hotkey or try running the app as Administrator.

 * **Linux: automation not working**
   Use an **Xorg** session.
 Install `wmctrl` and `xdotool` for better focusing (see packages above).